gridsmartercities/python-serverless-template/README.md

 This is a custom tool that manages lambda dependencies so only the right common code and external dependencies are packaged with each lambda.
 The tool is used by the build process only.

 The tool can work with json or yaml files.
-For each lambda, add a "dependencies.yaml" or "dependencies.json" in the lambda folder.
-In there, add all internal code dependencies in the "internal" array, and all the external packages needed by your lambda in the "external" array.
+For each lambda, add a *dependencies.yaml* or *dependencies.json* in the lambda folder.
+In there, add all internal code dependencies in the *internal* array, and all the external packages needed by your lambda in the *external* array.

 The packager creates a .build folder when run, that contains a copy of the internal common files needed by that lambda, and a requirements.txt files with a list of all the external dependencies.